4 min read

 While synthetic dyes offer vibrant and durable options for home textiles, they pose serious health and environmental risks.
 This article examines these dangers and showcases sustainable alternatives that are reshaping the industry.

 In the modern textile industry, synthetic dyes have become a cornerstone for producing vibrant, durable and cost-effective home textiles.
 However, the widespread use of synthetic dyes has raised significant concerns regarding their health and environmental impacts.
-In this article WLLW delves into the implications of synthetic dyes in home textiles, explores sustainable alternatives and highlights industry innovations.
+In this article, WLLW delves into the implications of synthetic dyes in home textiles, explores sustainable alternatives and highlights industry innovations.

 8,000 synthetic chemicals are involved in the bleaching, treatment and brightening of textiles.
 Synthetic dyes, particularly azo dyes which are made from petroleum, dominate the textile industry due to their affordability, vibrant colors and long-lasting durability.
 Found in curtain, carpeting and furniture fabrics, they are known to mix with dust which is breathed in by occupants of the home and are more prevalent in indoor air than flame retardants.